HarshitKaushik/java-cheat-sheet/README.md

 }
 ```

 4 instances of the Cricketer class are created.
-Variable count is incremented with every instance created in the constructor.
+Variable count is incremented with every instance created in the constructor because a constructor method is executed for each object creation.

 #### Static variables and Methods Example 2
 Example class below explains all the rules associated with accessing static variables and static methods.